Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 Minimalism is out.
 Personality is in.
 Coaches are realizing that sterile, minimalist sites feel cold and uninviting.
 Clients want warmth.
 They want to feel like they know you before they book a call.

 Video is becoming essential.
-A short welcome video on your homepage can double your conversion rate.
-It builds trust faster than any amount of polished copy.
+A short welcome video on your homepage can boost your search engine rankings.
+Plus, it builds trust faster than any amount of polished copy.

 Storytelling is everything.
 The old approach of listing services is dying.
 The new approach is telling stories of transformation.
 Before and after.
 Struggle and solution.
 That's what connects with clients.